Featured

 On the trail

 It takes about 15-18 hours to hike through the Enchantments.
-You’ll probably have plenty of daylight in the summer, so you do not need to run or even hurry.
 Set a steady pace that everyone in your group can sustain.
 Remember your manners and trail etiquette.

-Remember that cooler you left in car 2?
+Remember that cooler you left in car two?
 Or the beer and bratwurst you’ll have in Leavenworth?
-(The thought might keep you motivated through the last few miles of your through hike.)
 Celebrate your successful adventure!

 Congratulations!